SafetyPathway

 Commit to monthly learning hours and track your growth over time.

-“I commit to continuous professional development — to learn deliberately, share generously, and practice safely on behalf of every patient I serve.”The SafePath nursing pledgeJoin an ECHO Skills session — pick a date & time
+“I commit to continuous professional development — to learn deliberately, share generously, and practice safely on behalf of every patient I serve.”The SafetyPathway nursing pledgeJoin an ECHO Skills session — pick a date & time

 Join a live ECHO Skills session.